Carbonation

+Selected carbonations

+Carbonic anhydrase

+In mammalian physiology, transport of carbon dioxide to the lungs involves a carbonation reaction catalyzed by the enzyme carbonic anhydrase.
+In the absence of such catalysts, carbon dioxide cannot be expelled sufficient rate to support metabolic needs.
+The enzyme harbors a zinc aquo complex, which captures carbon dioxide to give a zinc bicarbonate:

+Behavior of concrete

 In reinforced concrete, the chemical reaction between carbon dioxide in the air and calcium hydroxide and hydrated calcium silicate in the concrete is known as neutralisation.
 The similar reaction in which calcium hydroxide from cement reacts with carbon dioxide and forms insoluble calcium carbonate is carbonatation.

-Henry's law
+Urea production

+Carbonation of ammonia is one step in the industrial production of urea.
+In 2020, worldwide production capacity was approximately 180 million tonnes.
+As a fertilizer, it is a source of nitrogen for plants.

+Urea production plants are almost always located adjacent to the site where the ammonia is manufactured.

+In the subsequent urea conversion: the ammonium carbamate is decomposed into urea, releasing water:

+Solubility

 Henry's law states that PCO_{2}=KBxCO_{2} where PCO_{2} is the partial pressure of CO_{2} gas above the solution.
 KB is Henry's law constant.
 KB increases as temperature increases. xCO_{2} is the mole fraction of CO_{2} gas in the solution.
 According to Henry's law carbonation increases in a solution as temperature decreases.